vientang/westeros-recipes/WALKTHRU.md

 With npm, running tasks is easy through the scripts command.
 The tasks that I’m using are compiling SASS to CSS, transpiling ES6 code, bundling files with Webpack, and starting the server.
 I used an npm package called concurrently to run all of these tasks, well, concurrently!
 Running commands concurrently through through npm scripts is possible too but I found that when one command wasn’t working, the others would still run and there wasn't a clear way of knowing if a script failed.

 The original Webpack build file was 1.06mb (big) but after installing the UglifyJS plugin, the build file was reduced to 281kb — about 75%!

+Jest caches transformed module files to speed up test execution.
+The cache option in the npm test script is set to true.
+I've changed it to --no-cache because the transform script was changed and the changes weren't being recognized by Jest.

 #### The next version
 I had a lot of fun working on this project but there's still more to do.
 In the next version, I'd like to utilize React Router for client side routes, build a log-in page with OAuth, a slide in panel for log-in on mobile, and a carousel for the recipes so users don't need to scroll.